rickhull/schnorr_sig/README.md

 ## Enable Fast Implementation

-*The `rbsecp256k1` gem must be installed, otherwise there will be a `LoadError`.*
+If the `rbsecp256k1` gem is installed and loadable, it will be loaded and used.

-Ensure `ENV['SCHNORR_SIG']&.downcase == 'fast'`, and then
-`require 'schnorr_sig'` will try the fast implementation first, before falling back to the pure implementation.
+Otherwise, we fall back to the pure implementation.
 After `require 'schnorr_sig'`, you can check which implementation is loaded by the presence of `SchnorrSig::Pure` or `SchnorrSig::Fast`.

 ### Load Directly